Assessing performance: Metrics that Matter

 4.2.
 Assessing performance: Metrics that Matter#

-With an evaluation set, you are able to measure the performance of your RAG application across a number of different dimensions, including:
+With an evaluation set, you are able to measure the performance of your agent application across a number of different dimensions, including:

-• Retrieval quality: Retrieval metrics assess how successfully your RAG application retrieves relevant supporting data.
+• Retrieval quality: Retrieval metrics assess how successfully your agent application retrieves relevant supporting data.
 Precision and recall are two key retrieval metrics.

-• System performance (cost & latency): Metrics capture the overall cost and performance of RAG applications.
-Overall latency and token consumption are examples of chain performance metrics.
+• System performance (cost & latency): Metrics capture the overall cost and performance of agent applications.
+Overall latency and token consumption are examples of agent performance metrics.

-It is very important to collect both response and retrieval metrics.
-A RAG application can respond poorly in spite of retrieving the correct context; it can also provide good responses on the basis of faulty retrievals.
+It is very important to collect both response and retrieval metrics. an agent application can respond poorly in spite of retrieving the correct context; it can also provide good responses on the basis of faulty retrievals.
 Only by measuring both components can we accurately diagnose and address issues in the application.

 There are two key approaches to measuring performance across these metrics: